nystudio107/craft-imageoptimize/README.md

 ```

 Although ImageOptimize itself uses the same mechanisms internally for `ImageTranform` implementations, this allows you to update & maintain an `ImageTransform` entirely independent of ImageOptimize.

+This technique is discussed in depth in the [Writing Craft Plugins with Extensible Components](https://nystudio107.com/blog/writing-craft-plugins-with-extensible-components) article.

 ## ImageOptimize Roadmap